Hand cannon: Europe

 Western European handgun, 1380.
-18 cm-long and weighing 1.04 kg, it was fixed to a wooden pole to facilitate manipulation.
+It is 18 cm long and weighs 1.04 kg.
+It was fixed to a wooden pole to facilitate manipulation.
 Musée de l'Armée.

 The Mörkö gun is an early Swedish firearm discovered by a fisherman in the Baltic Sea at the coast of Södermanland near Nynäs in 1828.
-It has been dated to ca. 1390.
+It has been dated to c.
+1390.

 The Tannenberg handgonne is a cast bronze firearm.
 Muzzle bore 15–16 mm.
-Found in the water well of the 1399 destroyed Tannenberg castle.
+Found in the water well of Tannenberg castle in Seeheim-Jugenheim, which was destroyed in 1399.
 Oldest surviving firearm from Germany.